cgomesu/website/_posts/2022-07-18-forge-xmage-mtg.md

 The next two main sections are part of the [MtG rules engines](#mtg-rules-engines), in which I described the [Forge](#forge) and the [XMage](#xmage) MtG REs in detail.
 More specifically, each of those two sections cover the development, features, and installation process of each RE.
 If you are only interested in learning how to install and use them, then simply jump straight to their respective section.

-The third and last main section, called [Contributing](#contributing), covers aspects about how you can help each project.
+The last main section, called [Contributing](#contributing), covers aspects about how you can help each project.
 I found this necessary because both Forge and XMage are quintessential community-driven projects and on top of that, they are very good examples of FOSS applied to gaming.
 Reporting issues, writing card scripts, and setting up a (versioned) project directory are examples of the content covered in the last section.

 [top](#){:.btn .btn--light-outline .btn--small}